 Here’s a breakdown of the most visible disruptions:

-- Demand Softening: As prices rise, buyers hesitate.
+• Demand Softening: As prices rose, buyers hesitated.
 Enterprise projects get postponed or scaled back while businesses reevaluate cost structures and long-term ROI under the new tariff regime.

-- Market Consolidation: Larger, well-capitalized players with global footprints were better positioned to weather the storm.
-They could absorb cost shocks, shift production between international facilities, and maintain competitive positioning.
-Meanwhile, smaller OEMs and integrators struggle to stay afloat.
+• Market Consolidation: Larger, well-capitalized players with global footprints remain better positioned to weather the storm.
+They can more easily absorb cost shocks, shift production between international facilities, and maintain competitive positioning.
+Meanwhile, smaller OEMs and integrators at the sharp end find it hard to stay afloat.

-- Strategic Stockpiling: Some companies preemptively stockpiled inventory in anticipation of future price increases.
-While this may provide short-term relief, it also introduces distortions in market supply and demand.
+• Strategic Stockpiling: Some companies preemptively stockpiled inventory in anticipation of future price increases—although it didn’t happen anywhere near as much as we expected, possibly due to the volatile nature of the policy environment.
+More generally, while stockpiling may provide short-term relief, it typically introduces distortions in market supply and demand that don’t necessarily confer the initial advantage that the purchaser imagined.

 Related Reading

-Factory recertified hard drives undergo through test by the OEM, and can usually be purchased 25% cheaper than new drives.
+Factory recertified hard drives undergo thorough testing by the OEM, and can usually be purchased 25% cheaper than new drives.

 Factory Recertified Drives & The Case For Sustainable Storage